linmx0130/PaperNotes/notes.md

+### Mask R-CNN
+* Authors: Kaiming He, Georgia Gkioxari, Piotr Dollar, Ross Girshick
+* Index: arXiv 1703.06870
+* Reading date: 21/03/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Instance segmentation, Object detection

+This work presented Mask R-CNN, a R-CNN variants that is able to output instance segmentation.
+The key of this work is RoIAlign, which is a quantization-free layer that faithfully preserves exact spatial locations compared to RoIPooling.
+RoIAlign is able to replace all RoIPooling in previous models.
+This architecture also decouples the mask and the class predictions.

+The experiments on COCO datasets is impressive.
+The single model achieves state-of-the-art performance in instance segmentation and object detection tasks.
+The model also gains a large improvements in human pose estimation task.

 ### DeViSE: A Deep Visual-Semantic Embedding Model
 * Authors: Andrea Frome, Greg S. Corrado, Jonathon Shlens, Samy Bengio, Jeffrey Dean, Mar'Aurelio Ranzato, Tomas Mikolov
 * Index: NIPS 2013